Dunbar High School (Washington, D.C.): History

 One of Dunbar's first principals in Washington, D.C., was the first black graduate of Harvard College.
 Almost all the teachers had graduate degrees, and several earned PhDs.
 By the 1950s, Dunbar High School sent 80 percent of its students to college.

 According to economist Thomas Sowell's 2015 appraisal, this all changed after the landmark United States Supreme Court Case Brown v.
 Board of Education that ruled for integration of public schools:

 "For Washington, the end of racial segregation led to a political compromise, in which all schools became neighborhood schools.
 Dunbar, which had been accepting outstanding black students from anywhere in the city, could now accept only students from the rough ghetto neighborhood in which it was located.
 Virtually overnight, Dunbar became a typical ghetto school.
 As unmotivated, unruly and disruptive students flooded in, Dunbar teachers began moving out and many retired.
 More than 80 years of academic excellence simply vanished into thin air."

-Since its inception, the school has graduated many well-known figures of the 20th century, including Sterling Brown, H. Naylor Fitzhugh, Nannie Helen Burroughs, Charles R. Drew, William H. Hastie, Charles Hamilton Houston, Robert Heberton Terrell, Benjamin O. Davis Jr., Paul Capel, III, Robert C. Weaver, and James E. Bowman.
+Since its inception, the school has graduated many well-known figures of the 20th century, including Sterling Brown, H. Naylor Fitzhugh, Nannie Helen Burroughs, Charles R. Drew, William H. Hastie, Charles Hamilton Houston, Robert Heberton Terrell, Benjamin O. Davis Sr., Jean Toomer, Paul Capel, III, Robert C. Weaver, and James E. Bowman.
 Its illustrious faculty included Anna Julia Cooper, Kelly Miller, Mary Church Terrell, A. A. Birch Jr., Carter G. Woodson, and Julia Evangeline Brooks, who was also a graduate of the school.
 Among its principals were Anna J. Cooper, Richard Greener, Mary Jane Patterson, and Robert Heberton Terrell.
 An unusual number of teachers and principals held Ph.D. degrees, including historian Carter G. Woodson, the second African American to earn a PhD from Harvard (after W. E. B. Du Bois) and the father of 'Black History Month'.